Matt Todd

-Matthew Brendon Todd (born 24 March 1988) is a New Zealand rugby union footballer, who plays as an Openside Flanker for the Toshiba Brave Lupus in the Japanese Top League competition.
+Matthew Brendon Todd (born 24 March 1988) is a New Zealand rugby union coach and former player.
+He is currently an assistant coach for the Crusaders.

-Todd played 25 tests for New Zealand internationally, from his debut in 2013, until his last test, during the 2019 Rugby World Cup.
+Todd played as a flanker for 25 tests for New Zealand internationally, from his debut in 2013, until his last test, during the 2019 Rugby World Cup.
 He scored three tries for New Zealand and also became the first overseas-based player to represent the All Blacks, in 2018, when he first signed for Panasonic.

-Todd began his professional rugby union career, through representing Canterbury in the ITM Cup, from 2009 to 2017, going on to play more than 150 games for the Crusaders in Super Rugby.
+From 2009 to 2017, he played more than 150 games for the Crusaders in Super Rugby.

 Early life

 Todd's started playing rugby at the Kaiapoi Rugby Football Union and went on to play for the Kaiapoi High School first XV.
-He then took the opportunity of a full scholarship at CBHS.
+He then attended Christchurch Boys’ High School.
 While at Christchurch Boys' High School, Todd appeared alongside future All Black team-mates, Colin Slade and Owen Franks, as well as former Crusader Nasi Manu and current Crusader Tim Bateman.

 Playing career

 Early career

-In 2009 made his Air New Zealand Cup debut as a replacement against Waikato at AMI Stadium.
+In 2009, Todd made his Air New Zealand Cup debut representing Canterbury as a replacement against Waikato at AMI Stadium.
 He made his first start against Taranaki a week later in the second Shield challenge of the season.

 In the 2010 NPC season, with teammate Richie McCaw being busy with the All Blacks, he had a chance to start in all of Canterbury's games.
 His versatility in being able to play blindside and openside flanker has helped Canterbury to win the Ranfurly Shield.

 Following an early-season injury to McCaw, Todd was selected to play for the Crusaders 2011 season.
 Todd had previously been in the Crusaders' wider training group in 2010.
 Todd's presence in the Crusaders saw Richie McCaw switch jerseys, from 7 to 6, with Head Coach Todd Blackadder choosing to field two openside flankers, in order to make Todd a regular starter for the team.